 By all accounts, the two banks worked out an amicable solution where each got to keep equal shares of the previously separate Amex SPG and Chase Marriott co-branded business, but that doesn't mean they've made it easy to decipher all the changes in the card line up.
 I've covered the new cards and their benefits below.
 To see if you are eligible for the welcome bonus on any of the new cards, check our updated Marriott card eligibility resource.

-The legacy SPG personal card has closed to new applicants leaving Chase with the only entry-level Bonvoy personal credit card.
+The legacy SPG personal card has closed to new applicants leaving Chase with the only mid-tier Bonvoy personal credit card.
 The Chase Marriott Rewards® Premier Plus Credit Card has been rebranded into the Marriott Bonvoy Boundless™ Credit Card.
-The $95-annual-fee card is offering 75,000 points after spending $3,000 on purchases in your first 3 months from account opening with the Marriott Bonvoy Boundless™ Credit Card!
+The $95-annual-fee card is offering 75,000 points after you spend $3,000 on purchases in the first 3 months from account opening.
 Here's a rundown of the card benefits:

-- Earn 6X points at participating Marriott Bonvoy Hotels and 2X points on all other spending
+- Earn 6X Bonvoy points per $1 spent at over 7,000 participating Marriott Bonvoy hotels and 2X Bonvoy points for every $1 spent on all other purchases

 - Automatic Silver Elite status